 Coaching: Churches that accept the consultant recommendations receive coaching to assist with implementation of the ministry plan and leadership development.

-Healthy Church Initiative (began in 2015)
+Healthy Church Initiative (HCI):

-Missional Church Consultation Initiative (now in implementation phase)
+Missional Church Consultation Initiative (MCCI):

 Transformational processes are available to churches by invitation, and to participate, a church must be recommended by their district superintendent.
 If you have questions or are interested in learning more, e-mail contact Congregational Development Associate Gail Johnson.